Statistics show that working as a personal trainer is the 18th most rewarding career in the United States.

-Job hunting is a job in itself and requires you to extend both your technical prowess as well as your personality in order to get the gig.
+Job hunting is a job in itself and requires you to extend both your technical prowess as well as your personality to get the gig.

-One valuable asset you will need in order to get a shot at a job in fitness, or any job for that matter is a killer resume.
+One valuable asset you will need to get a shot at a job in fitness, or any job for that matter is a killer personal trainer resume.